Experienced Novice's Guide to Buying/Building a Touring Kayak

 One of the worst mistakes first time kayak buyers make is thinking that they can find a kayak that is both right for them now and will also be everything they'll ever want in a kayak.
 This mentality usually leads to spending too much on a kayak that's too big for your size, hard to learn in and isn't right for the trips you're likely to ever go on.
 Even if you knew enough about kayak design and your future kayaking interests to pick a really good one, you're skill level probably is not ready for a sea kayak with the performance you'll want later on.
 In fact a kayak that is too advanced (too long, too tippy, too maneuverable) for your current skill level can actually slow down your progression just as much as a cheap, tubby, rec. kayak.

 Another common mistake first time buyers make is looking for a kayak that is fast AND stable.
 Such kayaks exist, but they are a lot of work to paddle and don't hold their resale value.
 Your first kayak doesn't need to be fast, in fact a "fast" kayak may actually slow you down (learn about "wetted surface area" and "skin friction").
 It's better to start with a kayak that is efficient at realistic touring speeds and easy to maneuver.
 As with cars, there's a difference between fast and efficient.
 When you go on a trip, an efficient kayak makes it easier to keep up, and a maneuverable kayak is easier to handle in wind and waves.
-If you are into racing, you'll sacrifice efficiency and ease of control to gain a little more top end speed, but this is not what you want in a sea kayak for touring or developing your skills.
+If you are highly skilled and into racing, you'll sacrifice efficiency and ease of control to gain a little more top end speed, but this is not what you want in a sea kayak for touring or developing your skills.

 You don't need to test hundreds of kayaks or read the reviews of every kayak ever built (most reviews aren't worth the time it takes to download them).
-Your fist kayak should be stable enough that you can relax in calm water (don't worry about stability for rough water because you're not ready for that), easy to maneuver yet track well enough that you can keep it going straight in calm conditions, and be good for learning to roll in (if you aren't yet rolling, you'll have to trust other instructor's recommendations on this).
+Your fist kayak should be stable enough that you can relax in calm water (don't worry about stability for rough water because you're not ready for rough conditions), easy to maneuver yet track well enough that you can keep it going straight in calm conditions, and be good for learning to roll (if you aren't yet rolling, you'll have to trust other's recommendations on this).
 A low rear deck makes re-entry rescues easier, and it also makes lay-back rolls easier.
 Tall seat backs and seat backs that flop forward easily make it harder to get in the kayak, both from shore and during re-entry rescues off shore.
 Tall seat backs are also bad for efficient paddling and rolling.
-Seats without hip support (no "hip braces") and cockpits that lack knee braces (i.e. rec. boat's) make edging, leaning, bracing, hip-snapping, and rolling harder.
+Seats without hip support (no "hip braces") and cockpits that lack knee braces (i.e. rec. boat's and some older model sea kayaks) make edging, leaning, bracing, hip-snapping, and rolling harder.
 Same for kayaks with sliding rudder pedals.
 Kayaks under 13' tend to be noticeably slow and inefficient, kayaks over 17' tend to be hard to maneuver and inefficient at typical touring speeds.
 In general, the lower the fore deck, the more efficiently you can paddle, but your feet have to be comfortable so be sure the fore deck is tall enough for foot comfort when wearing kayak style neoprene booties.
 If you want more specifics on what to consider, take a peek at the next section which is for intermediates (who are likely buying their second or third kayak).

 There's no perfect kayak, there never will be, and there's no new model in the works for next year that is worth waiting for if waiting means not owning a kayak or making do with one that is holding you back from advancing your skills and pleasure this year.

-Prices and specifications are on our Kayak Store web page.
+Kayak prices and specifications are on our Kayak Store web page.